Never overdo peppermint essential oil.

 I pour the lavender in, using my eyes to estimate.
 It's fine.
 Lavender is actually a relatively mild oil compared to most, and while you should always use caution and dilute by default before applying or ingesting any essential oils, I didn't feel any side effects and was rather basking in the immediate calm it induced.

-All this is to say, for God’s sake DILUTE, and NEVER overdo essential oils.
-Add to that, handle with care and be aware that accidents happen so I recommend handling even the bottles in gloves, just in case some spills.
+All this is to say, DILUTE and NEVER overdo essential oils.
+Handle with care and be aware that accidents happen so I recommend handling even the bottles in gloves, just in case some spills.

-Trust me, you don’t want to know what a cold burn (keep in mind, some essential oils burn VERY HOT) feels like.
+Trust me, you don't want to know what a cold burn feels like.